 The Company tests goodwill for potential impairment at least annually, or more frequently if an event or other circumstance indicates that the Company may not be able to recover the carrying amount of the net assets of the reporting unit.
 The Company has determined that the reporting unit is the entire company, due to the integration of all of the Company's activities.
 In evaluating goodwill for impairment, the Company may assess qualitative factors to determine whether it is more likely than not (that is, a likelihood of more than 50%) that the fair value of a reporting unit is less than its carrying amount.
-If the Company bypasses the qualitative assessment, or if the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the Company bypasses the qualitative assessment, or if the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then the Company performs a quantitative impairment test by comparing the fair value of a reporting unit with its carrying amount.

 The Company calculates the estimated fair value of a reporting unit using a weighting of the income and market approaches.
 For the income approach, the Company uses internally developed discounted cash flow models that include the following assumptions, among others: projections of revenues, expenses, and related cash flows based on assumed long-term growth rates and demand trends; expected future investments to grow new units; and estimated discount rates.
 For the market approach, the Company uses internal analyses based primarily on market comparables.
 The Company bases these assumptions on its historical data and experience, third party appraisals, industry projections, micro and macro general economic condition projections, and its expectations.
-Based on its assessments, the Company did not incur any impairment charges for the three months ended June 30, 2023 (Successor), for the period from March 15, 2023 to June 30, 2023 (Successor), and for the period from January 1, 2023 to March 14, 2023 (Predecessor).
-The Company incurred an impairment charge of approximately \$5,540 thousand for the three months ended June 30, 2022 (Predecessor) and for the six months ended June 30, 2022 (Predecessor).
+Based on its assessments, the Company did not incur any impairment charges for the three months ended September 30, 2023 (Successor), for the period from January 1, 2023 to March 14, 2023 (Predecessor), and for the three months ended September 30, 2022 (Predecessor).
+The Company incurred an impairment charge of approximately \$5,540 thousand for the nine months ended September 30, 2022 (Predecessor).